-Sunita combines a strong scientific background with 10 years of industry experience with a multi-national technology company.
+Sunita combines a strong scientific background with 10 years of industry experience with a global technology company.

-- MIT Technology Licensing Office – assessed patentability and commercial viability of invention disclosures, assisted with strategic portfolio management, development of licensing strategies and patent prosecution of MIT’s biotechnology patent portfolios (genetic engineering for nanostructure synthesis, cell imaging, plant nanobionics and nanoparticle design for biological applications).
+While at MIT’s Technology Licensing Office, Sunita assessed patentability and commercial viability of invention disclosures, and assisted with strategic portfolio management, the development of licensing strategies and patent prosecution of MIT’s biotechnology patent portfolios related to genetic engineering for nanostructure synthesis, cell imaging, plant nanobionics and nanoparticle design for biological applications.

-* Ms. Adluri is admitted to practice in the State of Massachusetts.
+* Sunita is admitted to practice in the state of Massachusetts.
 Practice in the District of Columbia is limited to matters and proceedings before federal courts and agencies.

 - B.S.
 1996, Electrical and Computer Engineering, Carnegie Mellon University

 - M.S.
 1996, Electrical and Computer Engineering, Carnegie Mellon University

 - 2014, Massachusetts

 - U.S. Patent and Trademark Office